PeterGilles/Data_Science_Humanities/README.md

-# Data_Science_Humanities
+# Data Science in Humanities

-Lecture: Data Science in Humanities, April 2020, University of Luxembourg
+## Lecture: Big data in the acoustic phonetic analysis, April 2020, University of Luxembourg

 The tutorial will be given in a Webex session.